eead-csic-compbio/get_homologues/README.md

 [Contreras-Moreira B, Cantalapiedra CP et al (2017) Front.
 Plant Sci.
 10.3389/fpls.2017.00184](http://journal.frontiersin.org/article/10.3389/fpls.2017.00184/full)

 GET_HOMOLOGUES-EST has been tested with genomes and transcriptomes of *Arabidopsis thaliana* and *Hordeum vulgare*, available at [http://floresta.eead.csic.es/plant-pan-genomes](http://floresta.eead.csic.es/plant-pan-genomes).
+It was also used to produce the *Brachypodium distachyon* pangenome at [https://brachypan.jgi.doe.gov](https://brachypan.jgi.doe.gov).

 A [tutorial](http://digital.csic.es/handle/10261/146411) is available, covering typical examples of both GET_HOMOLOGUES and GET_HOMOLOGUES-EST.